 Our goal is to create the program that best supports your goals and vision.

 Our community partnership programs are built upon strong working relationships with the leadership and, when available, music staff onsite at our partner organizations.
-Ensuring expertly tailored programs for our partners, Settlement’s administrators are adept and experienced at assessing our partners’ needs and then designing programs in collaboration with key organizational stakeholders.
+Ensuring expertly tailored in-person and virtual programs for our partners, Settlement’s administrators are adept and experienced at assessing our partners’ needs and then designing programs in collaboration with key organizational stakeholders.

 To serve an elementary school that wants to provide pro-social, confidence and grit-building experiences for its students, we may implement an engaging ensemble-learning experience with a band, orchestra, or choir.
 These types of performing groups support a positive school culture and instill a lasting sense of pride in participants.
 Additionally, we have a history of successful partnerships where we have responded to specialized interests and very specific needs with classes like Music Technology, Jazz Improvisation, Chamber Music, and Hip Hop Dance.
 Our extraordinary early childhood teachers work closely with preschools and daycares to provide first exposure general music instruction, as well as serving as teacher trainers.
 Our team of creative arts therapists work with a wide variety of special needs populations to improve their lives.